COVID-19 Testing Information

 Molecular COVID-19 Test

 A molecular test, commonly called a PCR test, detects the virus's genetic material.
-Broadlawns offers two types of molecular testing.
-One that uses a nasopharyngeal swab, which goes deep into your nose to the back of your throat, and the other option uses saliva collection.
+Broadlawns offers two types of molecular testing: nasopharyngeal swab or nasal swab.
 Results are usually available within 1-3 days.
 Molecular tests are typically very accurate and do not need to be repeated.

 Antigen COVID-19 Test